The future of AI agents looks a lot like 2010.

 - [x] [[PRJ-008-deploy-pipeline|PRJ-008 Deploy pipeline refactor]]

 Story files (CVR-NNN-slug.md) — one per card.
-Here’s the actual schema:
+Here’s one, abridged:

 Hard gates are the definition of done — the story doesn’t move until every one is checked.
 When something can’t proceed, the card stays in Backlog marked ⚠️ BLOCKED.
 The agent doesn’t silently skip or abandon — it marks, explains, and stops.